A Place of Our Own challenges the assumption that queerness and domesticity are mutually exclusive,

 The kitchen is softer, more grounded.
 Heirloom furniture sits beside practical pieces with history.
 A converted desk from Nicole’s aunt now serves as a custom bar, holding both function and lineage.

 Conversations around identity, gender, and queerness have never been framed as singular moments in this home.
 They are part of the everyday language of care.
 Talia understands gender as a spectrum and moves through difference with ease, curiosity, and respect.
-For Nicole and Kris, this is not something they teach through instruction, but through example.
-It is visible in how they listen, how they respond, and how they make space.
+For Nicole and Kris, this isn’t something they teach through instruction, but through example.
+It’s visible in how they listen, how they respond, and how they make space.

 Talia has taught Nicole and Kris as much as they have taught her.
-Through her eyes, they have rediscovered the value of curiosity, invention, and imagination without limits.
+Through her eyes, they’ve rediscovered curiosity, invention, and imagination without limits.
 She reminds them to slow down, to play more, and to approach the world with softness.
 When they speak about hope, you feel it immediately.

 The hope that she will always know she can come home.

 The house holds this philosophy quietly.
-It is not built around spectacle, but around continuity.
-Parenting here is an act of presence.
-It is myth-making in real time.
-A scrapbook of rituals, Halloween costumes, hallway fashion shows, spontaneous dance breaks, and, of course, brinner.
-Love shows up everywhere, stitched into the ordinary.
+It isn’t built around spectacle, but around consistency and intention.
+Parenting here is an act of presence, built through ritual: Halloween costumes, hallway fashion shows, spontaneous dance breaks, and, of course, brinner.

 “We’re not the nuclear family.
 Far from it.
 We explore gender.
 We support drag and perform fashion shows regularly.
 Everyone wears makeup in our house.
 And we’ve worked hard to build the unit we have.
 It’s not biological, but it’s exactly how it’s supposed to be.”

-The Greenbergs show us the answer is yes.
+The Greenbergs show us that the answer is yes.

-What they offer is not a model, but a permission.
-A reminder to other queer families in the South, especially those still finding their footing, that there is no one correct way to belong.
+What they offer is not a blueprint, but a sense of possibility—a reminder to other queer families in the South, especially those still finding their footing, that there is no one correct way to belong.

 A Place of Our Own is an ongoing photo series.
 If this story resonates with you, submissions are open for queer families across the South.
 You may nominate your own household, or another family you believe should be part of this archive, here.